majek/idea/site/014-ptrace-tutorial-1/main.md

 change wasn't yet acknowledged by the parent.
 That is, the parent didn't call `wait()` / `waitpid()` functions.

-The `D` "zombie" process state is required in order to give a parent time to ask the kernel about the resources used by the deceased child, using `getrusage(2)`.
+The `Z` "zombie" process state is required in order to give a parent time to ask the kernel about the resources used by the deceased child, using `getrusage(2)`.
 A parent informs a kernel that it's done with the child by calling `waitpid`.